sahat/jsrecipes/posts/backend/socketio-basics.md

 #### Final Thoughts

 SocketIO is a very powerful tool when you need easy real-time communication between the server and client.
+SocketIO attempts to use the WebSocket protocol, a full-duplex communication channel over TCP.
+If the WebSocket protocol is not supported by the browser, it will fallback to less efficient communication methods: Adobe Flash Socket, AJAX Long Polling, AJAX Multipart Streaming, Forever IFrame, and JSONP Polling.
+As a developer, this is awesome because you have don't have to ask yourself "Will this work on browser x?" because the answer is most likely yes.

+Another cool feature of SocketIO are **volatile messages**.
+Volatile messages are messages that can be droppped without any significant reprecussions.
+Say you are pushing non mission-critical incremental updates to a client every 5 seconds.
+You might choose volatile messaging as losing a couple message won't break your app.

 If you are looking for something that can do server to server interprocess communication, you can definitely use SocketIO but there are better tools availiable.
 For example, [ZeroMQ](http://zeromq.org/) is great for fast and easy communication.
 Like SocketIO and many other node libraries, [node-zmq](https://github.com/JustinTulloss/zeromq.node)